About My Safaris:

 See you on safari!

-For your peace of mind and protection, all of my overseas safaris and workshops are fully bonded through our specialist travel partner, and Covid-proofed fully transferrable or refundable deposits are now standard on all trips.
+For your peace of mind and protection, all of my overseas safaris and workshops are fully bonded and protected through our specialist travel partner, and Covid-proofed fully transferrable or refundable deposits are now standard on all trips.

 This is me in my happy place - out on safari with guests - having the time of our lives!